akinsho/bufferline.nvim/README.md

 - Colours derived from colorscheme where possible, should appear similar in most cases

+- Sort buffers by `extension`, `directory` or pass in a custom compare function

+- Close icons for closing individual buffers

 #### Alternate option for tab styling

 ![slanted tabs](./screenshots/diagonal.png "slanted tabs")